Job Search Assistance (JSA) Strategies Evaluation

 Temporary Assistance for Needy Families (TANF) programs typically provide job search assistance (JSA) in addition to their income-support role.
 JSA strategies can include group, one-on-one, or self-directed activities.
 While there is evidence JSA strategies increase employment, the impacts are modest.
 Many recipients struggle to find and keep jobs despite the assistance.
 Moreover, there is little evidence about what type of JSA strategies are more effective in improving employment and earnings outcomes for cash-assistance recipients.

-The Office of Planning, Research and Evaluation in the Administration for Children and Families at the Department of Health and Human Services sponsored the JSA Strategies Evaluation to examine the relative effectiveness of different job search approaches for transitioning TANF and other cash assistance recipients to work.
-The evaluation’s impact study that uses a random assignment research design to compare employment and public assistance outcomes of different JSA approaches.
+The Office of Planning, Research, and Evaluation in the Administration for Children and Families at the Department of Health and Human Services sponsored the JSA Strategies Evaluation to examine the relative effectiveness of different job search approaches for transitioning TANF and other cash assistance recipients to work.
+The evaluation’s impact study uses a random assignment research design to compare employment and public assistance outcomes of different JSA approaches.
 The evaluation’s implementation study examines service delivery and operations.

 In two sites, the JSA evaluation includes an implementation study of promising JSA approaches.
-In Ramsey County, MN, the study documents the implementation of a goal-oriented coaching approach and, in Westchester County, NY, the study examines the implementation of an intensive job-search program called STRIVE (report forthcoming).
+In Ramsey County, MN, the study documents the implementation of a goal-oriented coaching approach, and in Westchester County, NY, the study examines the implementation of an intensive job-search program called STRIVE (report forthcoming).

 - Implementation and Relative Impacts of Two Job Search Assistance Programs in New York City